blouyakis/emt_basic/module_4_test.md

 ### Q87 🟢
 **Front**
-Unresponsive 37-year-old kicked by donkey; CSF from nose.
-Suspect:
+An unresponsive 37-year-old female was kicked in the head by a donkey.
+She has snoring respirations, and you observe clear fluid draining from her nose.
+You should suspect:
 · Fluid in lower airway · Fluid in upper airway · **Basilar skull fracture** · Tear-duct laceration

 **Back**